 Understand what extreme and what’s moderate about customer pains

-One of the most valuable aspect of a product or service is its ability to relieve customers from a pain point, a problem they have, the obstacle that prevents them from getting the job done.
+One of the most valuable aspects of a product or service is its ability to relieve customers from a pain point, a problem they have, the obstacle that prevents them from getting the job done.

-Thus, this process is really about understanding customers frustrations, problems and pain points.
+Thus, this process is really about understanding customers frustrations, problems, and pain points.

 The main aim is to understand the intensity of those problems as a sort of thermometer that tells you what issues are extreme and what are moderate.

 For instance, with the team at WordLift, we’ve been having dozens of interactions with potential customers (SEO experts and publishers), and they were all reporting similar issues, related to technical SEO stuff, such as structured data creation.

 Understand what’s essential and what’s nice to have by generating customer gains

 Those comprise the gains that customers required, expects, and desire within the product or service to make them come back.